Fire Warden Training Ireland: online, Fire Services Acts compliant, instant certificate.

 Employer Responsibilities for Fire Warden Training

 Under Irish law, employers bear significant responsibility for ensuring workplace safety through adequate Fire Warden Training.
-The Safety, Health and Welfare at Work Act 2005 and the the Fire Services Acts 1981 and 2003 establish clear duties:
+The Safety, Health and Welfare at Work Act 2005 and the Fire Services Acts 1981 and 2003 establish clear duties:

 - Supervision - Employers must ensure safe systems of work are followed and provide adequate supervision